 Note: 1.
 Note 33 "Financial Instruments (3) Fair Value of Financial Instruments" presents the method of measuring the fair value of the above derivatives.

 The above assets or liabilities related to derivative transactions are included in other financial assets or other financial liabilities in the consolidated statement of financial position.

-Net exposure to exchange rate risk consists of the following.
-Amounts hedged against exchange rate fluctuation risk with derivatives are excluded.
+Net exposure to exchange rate risk consists of the followiderivatives are excluded.